bevyengine/bevy/.github/contributing/engine_style_guide.md

 3. Use comments to organize long and complex stretches of code that can't sensibly be refactored into separate functions.

 ## Spelling guidelines
-To ensure consistency, bevy code and documentation's spelling is written in American English.
+To ensure consistency, the spelling used in Bevy code and documentation is written in American English.
-Here is some of the common spelling differences:
+Here are some common spelling differences between American English and other English variants:

 | UK/CN/AU  | US        |
 |-----------|-----------|